A big part of the questions galore I get daily includes those asking for a specific Wi-Fi router or mesh recommendation.

 It’s all about networking

-So, I’m going to try to set the right expectations in this post while offering some tips on picking the best Wi-Fi router.
+That said, I’ll try to set the right expectations in this post and offer tips on picking the best Wi-Fi router.
 There’s no guarantee, but when you’re through, you will likely be able to choose the right one, by yourself, on the first try.

 A closer look at a home Wi-Fi router